VibeCoder01/HouseAndGardenPlantManager/README.md

 - **Watering guidance** driven by moisture checks, growth phase, and seasonal overrides.
 The Today view groups plants into Overdue, Today, Soon, and Winter-suppressed buckets with quick actions.
 - **Task logging** for watering and fertilising.
 Each log writes a dedicated note in the configured task folder for easy auditing.
 - **Weight calibration** prompts to store wet and ready-to-water pot weights per plant for reliable lift tests.
+- **Configurable pot presets** so new plant notes can start with the right container size and medium.
 - **Location & status updates** from a single command so you can quickly move a plant or mark it dormant/gifted.
 - **Garden rotation helpers** with a crop template inserter that warns about conflicts and pre-fills sow windows from frost dates.
 - **Fully local** operation.
 No network calls and no personal data leaves your vault.